Application Control powered by AppSense

 Support for additional environment variables in the Application Denied message box

 Additional environment variables can be displayed in the Application Denied message box.
-From 10.1 FR3, all of the information that is included in the Application Denied log event can be used.
+From 10.1 FR3, all of the information that is included in the Application Denied log can be used.

 For more information, see Access Denied.